shaunster666/k8stest/docs/08-bootstrapping-kubernetes-controllers.md

 ## Kubernetes user cluster role binding

-The section will bind user kubernetes to a suitable Cluster Role so that the user has sufficient privilege to allow use of exec and logs kubectl commands
+The section will bind user `kubernetes` to a suitable Cluster Role so that the Admin user has sufficient privilege to allow use of `exec` and `logs` kubectl commands

 ```
 kubectl create clusterrolebinding apiserver-kubelet-admin --user=kubernetes --clusterrole=system:kubelet-api-admin